 - in the Home Routed roaming scenario, the PCF may instruct the SMF to apply the AF influenced service function chaining and the handling of payload headers defined in clause 4.2.6.2.24 simultaneously.

+If the "UeSatUeComm" feature is supported, the PCF may also subscribe to notifications about UP path management events as defined in clause 4.2.6.2.6.2.

 *** 2nd Change ***